Looking for more personalized help, or ready to get started?

 Unfortunately, successful ransomware attacks rarely leave digital evidence behind that can be used to trace the perpetrators or recover the monies paid out.
 Furthermore, there is no guarantee that your data will be decrypted in full even if you pay the ransom.

 The first ransomware incident can be dated back to 1989 when, supposedly, a Harvard-educated biologist infected the computers of several attendees of the WHO’s internal AIDS conference.
 From the mid-2000s, cybercriminals have become more creative with their attacks, and after 2012, ransomware spread globally with the use of asymmetric RSA encryption.

 Today, ransomware varieties have become increasingly advanced when it comes to their capabilities for encrypting files, evading detection, spreading across systems, and coercing ransoms from users.
 The new age of attacks involves advanced development techniques such as the use of crypters to make reverse-engineering extremely difficult, or the use of advanced distribution efforts including pre-built infrastructures that widely and easily distribute new varieties.

 Spear-phishing campaigns are quickly replacing traditional phishing email blasts since the latter are now frequently filtered out as spam mail.
 More sophisticated attackers have developed downloadable toolkits that can be deployed by persons with less technical skills.
-Other forms of ransomware-monetising schemes include RaaS programs that have revolutionised CryptoLocker, Locky, CryptoWall and TeslaCrypt.
+Other forms of ransomware-monetizing schemes include RaaS programs that have revolutionized CryptoLocker, Locky, CryptoWall and TeslaCrypt.